 Should I Buy Pre Seasoned Cast Iron?

-All pieces of cast iron leave the manufacturer with light seasoning to stop them from rusting before it reaches you.
-You will find it very difficult to find a piece of cast-iron cookware that does not have some kind of seasoning on it.
-So you will be purchasing pre-seasoned iron.
+All cast iron pieces leave the manufacturer with light seasoning to stop them from rusting before it reaches you.
+You will find it very difficult to find a piece of cast-iron cookware that does not have some seasoning on it.
+So, you will be purchasing pre-seasoned iron.

 What Is the Difference Between Seasoned and Unseasoned Cast Iron?

-Seasoned cast iron is when the iron has a shiny black patina that has built up over time by using the iron regularly.
-The oils on the surface of the cast iron harden and protect the surface and form the patina and this is what gives cast iron its natural non-stick properties.
+Seasoned cast iron is when the iron has a shiny black patina built up over time by using the iron regularly.
+The oils on the surface of the cast iron harden and protect the surface and form the patina, giving cast iron its natural non-stick properties.

 Pre-seasoned or unseasoned is how the cast iron is presented when unboxed.
 The manufacturer protects the cast iron with a light protective coating – not necessarily oil.

-It depends upon where in the world the cast iron has been manufactured as well as the quality of the materials used in the manufacturing process.
+It depends upon where the cast iron has been manufactured and the quality of the materials used in the manufacturing process.

 Is Pre Seasoned Cast Iron Ready to Use?

-Yes, the manufacturers say that your cast iron is “ready to use”.
+The manufacturers say your cast iron is “ready to use.”
 But the truth is that most pieces have only been lightly seasoned.

 Also, you do not know what they have been seasoned with.
 Some say the protective coating is water-soluble shellac.